Brooke Ablon - Fort Point Capital

 Why did you decide to start Fort Point Capital?

-In the early ’90s, I was at Bank of Boston working on the sell side, which is when and how I eventually realized that being on the buy side was much more interesting to me.
-So I left to set up my own company called ARI Group.
+In the early ’90s, I was at Bank of Boston working on the sell side.
+After experiencing firsthand the upside of the acquisition opportunities being offered to buyers, I realized that I wanted to be on the opposite side of the trade.
+So, I left the bank with a colleague and set up my own business called ARI Group.
 It was my first truly entrepreneurial endeavor.

-What I enjoyed most was the entrepreneurial aspect... the expectation that you're willing and able to do your own thing.
-That's why I joined Riverside.
-Ultimately, however, it's also why I left.
+What I enjoyed most was the entrepreneurial aspect, the expectation that you are willing and able to do your own thing.
+That is why I joined Riverside.
+Ultimately, however, it is also why I left.

-From very early on, I saw Fort Point Capital as a fundamentally entrepreneurial opportunity for me and for us—one in which we'd be able to put our fingerprints on the fund's DNA.
-Where we could focus on investing where we think there's opportunity, but also in places we personally enjoy working in.
-Where we'd be able to define and create the culture and principles of the firm.
-Ultimately, I saw it as a place where we'd be free to focus on what we love doing.
+From early on, I saw Fort Point Capital as a fundamentally entrepreneurial opportunity.
+One in which we would be able to put our fingerprints on the fund's DNA.
+Where we could focus on investing where we think there's opportunity, but also in places we personally enjoy.
+Where we would be able to define and create the culture and principles of the firm.
+Ultimately, I saw it as a place where we would be free to focus on what we love doing.
 That was all it took for me; I was in.
 Fort Point Capital was born.

 What are the biggest or the common challenges facing your portfolio companies?

-We invest in successful small businesses that're already doing great things for their constituents.
-And we're asking—and working with them—to double or triple in size in most cases.
-That's a challenge for any company.
+We invest in successful small businesses that are already doing remarkable things for their constituents.
+We ask them to double or triple in size in most cases.
+That is a challenge for any company.
 One of the biggest challenges is simply managing the change itself.
-This requires professionalizing the company's approach and, of course, flawless execution.
+This requires professionalizing the company's approach and, of course, demanding flawless execution.

-This is typically something these companies haven't done before.
+This is typically something these companies have not done before.
 Very few have, in fact.
 But our management teams invariably meet the challenge head-on.
-Even though it means change in how they do business and potentially to the infrastructure of the company itself—these actions improve their ability to execute against what are some pretty lofty goals.
+Even though it means change in how they do business and potentially to the infrastructure of the company itself, these actions improve their ability to execute against what are some lofty goals.

-In general, we're adding people.
-We're adding processes and procedures.
-And in a lot of cases, we're adding to the company's growth, not incrementally, but impactfully by penetrating new markets or adding new services.
-We tend to help them do big, high-impact things.
+In general, we are adding people.
+We are adding processes and procedures.
+And in a lot of cases, we are adding to the company's growth, not incrementally, but impactfully by penetrating new markets or adding new services.
+We tend to help them accomplish big, high-impact activities.
 Much more so than just slashing every conceivable operating cost.

-It's a lot and it's a challenge, but it's also incredibly exciting.
+It is a lot and it is a challenge, but it's also incredibly exciting.

-How do you know when you’ve found a company that’s a good fit?
+How do you know when you have found a company that is a good fit?

 Good question.
-We're very selective.
-One thing that’s critical is alignment with the owners of the business and the management team.
-Is there agreement on where we want to take the business and do we feel like we can be good partners?
-Is there somebody we can work with and who wants to work with us?
+We are very selective.
+One thing that is critical is alignment with the owners of the business and the management team.
+Can we be good business partners and is there agreement on where we want to take the business?
 Do we have a shared vision for the company and the shared desire to execute it?

 Second, we look for companies that are growing.
 Companies that have a strong value proposition in their service offering and high margins, which we believe translate into their value proposition to their constituencies.
 Companies that have strong management teams and are favorably positioned within their market.

-Third, do we believe that we can add real value to this company?
-Value that will accelerate its growth?
-Based on our experience and our ecosystem, where can we make a real difference?
-I think what's interesting about the lower middle market is that these companies, by virtue of the fact that they're smaller, tend to have more growth opportunities.
+Third, do we believe that we can add real value to this company and accelerate its growth?
+Based on our experience and our ecosystem, can we make a real difference?
+What is interesting about the lower middle market is that these companies, by virtue of the fact that they are smaller, tend to have more growth opportunities.

 How is partnering with Fort Point Capital different from partnering with other private equity firms?

-What I convey to people is that we're committed to our companies.
+What I convey to people is that we are committed to our companies.
 Every single business we invest in receives senior attention.
-I believe we are true partners with these businesses.
-We'll tell managers what we think, and we'll stand by that.
-This is critically important and I don't see it happening all that often.
+We are true partners with these businesses.
+We will tell managers what we think, and we will stand by that.
+This is critically important and I do not see it happening all that often.

-When you're not at the office, what are you usually doing?
+When you are not at the office, what are you usually doing?